 It’s weird how kids change you.
 It’s also weird how kids don’t change you.

-Sometimes I wonder about the version of myself that I know as a Mom of Boys.
-Half of my life is spent at work, and the other half is spent in a pre-teen boy world of minecraft, action movies, and sports on the weekends.
+I wonder about the version of myself that I know as a Mom of Boys.
+Half of my life is spent at work, and the other half is spent immersed in a pre-teen boy world of minecraft, action movies, and sports on the weekends.
 There are no nail salons, shopping trips, or Saturday afternoons braiding hair.
 All the experiences of motherhood I have are filtered through being a Mom of Boys.
-What is a woman in her 40’s, anyway?
+What is a Mom in her 40’s, anyway?

 I guess just someone who’s lucky enough to maintain her own sense of Self just a little, and appreciate that this version of ourselves is the right one, because it’s the only version we’ll ever know.